 Only commercialized within the last few years, thermoelectrically-cooled neck fans promise to keep you comfortable indoors and outdoors.
 They look like a pair of nice headphones draped around the neck and work like a combination of a cold towel and misting fan.
-While our thorough testing during a Houston summer found them generally helpful indoors, they were much less so outside.
+While our thorough testing during a Houston summer found them very helpful indoors, they were less impactful in outdoor, extreme heat.

 General Academic’s Associate Manager for tutoring operations was born and raised in South Dakota, and Sam’s four years at Rice University somehow didn’t acclimate him to the Texas heat.
 He is always hot.
 Even when he’s seated directly under one of the Study Lounge’s three, commercial air conditioners, he’s likely to be on the verge of sweating.